An overview to Selling Businesses

 This is a key moment in your personal journey through life.
 There is a process leading up to this moment in your life when you leave the business you have created.

 In my case, I ran an accountancy practice in north Hertfordshire.
 On my 50th birthday I decided I wanted to leave the practice by the time I reached 60.
-I set a plan in place and, although there were stumbling blocks along the way which there inevitably will be, I achieved this and left the practice when I was 59.
+I set a plan in place and, although there were obstacles along the way which there inevitably will be, I achieved this and left the practice when I was 59.

 Where does the process start?